 Project personnel and subcontractors shall undergo a general project induction prior to commencing work.
-This will include a noise component reinforcing that works should be done in a manner that minimises noise and is respectful of neighbours and mindful of their amenity.
+This will include a noise component reinforcing that works should be done

-14.6 ESTABLISHMENT OF DIRECT COMMUNICATION WITH AFFECTED PARTIES
+14.5 ESTABLISHMENT OF DIRECT COMMUNICATION WITH AFFECTED PARTIES

 In order for any construction noise management programme to work effectively, continuous communication is required between all parties, which may be potentially impacted upon, the builder and the regulatory authority.
 This establishes a dynamic response process which allows for the adjustment of control methods and criteria for the benefit of all parties.